Publications by the Centre for Labour, Employment, and Work

 Esme Franken and Dr Geoff Plimmer, Te Herenga Waka—Victoria University of Wellington

 This short summary report highlights key findings, in particular gender differences, found in the 2019 IPANZ survey.
 It draws out selected findings from the wider survey that were of interest to the Government Women's Network.

 The IPANZ survey was conducted by Esme Franken and Dr Geoff Plimmer between March and April 2019.

 The research indicates that within-gender differences in managerial level are more significant than gender differences when it comes to work experiences.
-The differences between women of different managerial responsibility levels suggest that more attention needs to be given to the development of women non-managers.
+The differences between women of different managerial responsibility levels suggest that more attention needs to be given to the development of female non-managers.

 The findings have strong implications for understanding women’s work experiences in the public sector.
-The study sheds light on the importance of career progression and advancement opportunities, especially for younger, non-managers – women who may under-estimate their competence.
+The study sheds light on the importance of career progression and advancement opportunities, especially for younger, non-managers—women who may under-estimate their competence.

-Research Report: The role of middle managers in progressing gender equity.
+Research report: the role of middle managers in progressing gender equity

-Dr Noelle Donnelly, Prof Jane Parker, Dr Julie Douglas, Dr Katherine Ravenswood and Ruth Weatherall
+Dr Noelle Donnelly, Prof Jane Parker, Dr Julie Douglas, Dr Katherine Ravenswood, and Ruth Weatherall.

 The report shows middle managers report ongoing challenges in balancing the needs of individuals with organisational requirements and highlights the need to develop coordinated gender equity strategies within agencies.